Copywriting is the most important entrepreneurial skill you could learn.

 There, I said it.
 You could come up with the cure for cancer, but if you don’t know how to sell it, it won’t move from the shelf.

-On the other way around, you can write the worst book ever written (50 Shades of Grey), market it with powerful copy, and still make a small fortune.
+The opposite is true too.
+You can write the worst book ever written (50 Shades of Grey), market it with powerful copy, and still make a small fortune.

 This is the power of marketing, and more specifically, copy.

-It helps you sell what you produce.
+Copywriting helps you sell what you produce.
 If you don’t sell, you go bankrupt.
 As simple as that.

 Effective copy has one secret, one golden nugget that you can apply to business, writing, and relationships to become more successful.
 I like to think this secret is what sets apart millionaires from the rest of the world.